DTJF/fbdoc/src/doc/8_Emitters.md

 mode \ref SecModGeany.)

-Before you can use an external emitter, the source code has to get developed and compiled, see section \ref SecPluginDev for details.
+Before you can use an external emitter, the source code has to get developed and compiled, see chapter \ref PagPlugin for details.
 In order to load the plugin, the binary has to be located in the current directory.